 Step 2: Fill Your Glass Vase with Water & Soak Your Cutting

-- Fill the glass vase halfway with clean water and place it in a room where there is indirect sunlight.
-Carefully position the leaf or stem cutting in the vase making sure the cutting remains upright.
+- Fill the glass vase halfway with clean water and place it in a room with indirect sunlight.
+Carefully position the leaf or stem cutting in the vase, making sure the cutting remains upright.

 - I had mine in our southeast-facing bay window amongst all of our other plants, so it was exposed to semi-diffused sunlight.

 Step 3: Refresh Your Cuttings

-- Rinse the cutting and supply glass vase with fresh water once a week.
+- Rinse the cutting and supply the glass vase with fresh water once a week.
 In about three to four weeks, you will start seeing new roots coming out from the nodes.

 - The cuttings will get a gross film on them (very scientific, I know), so when you change the water every few days, you will want to gently scrub away the muck before placing them back in the vase.
 Remember always to use room temperature water, so you do not shock your cuttings.

 - Pro Tip: Don’t use water that contains chlorine because it is not good for young plants.

 - Also, keep in mind that the leaves on the Monstera cutting may limp at first because they lack the ability to absorb water, but they will start to flourish when roots are established.

 - I waited until my new roots were about 4-5inches long before moving them into a growing pot.
 The root growth time will vary depending on the light, temperature, and the cutting itself.